-Another great tool to use in combination with stereo panoramas during presentation is a cardboard device.
+Another great tool to use in combination with stereo panoramas during a presentation is a cardboard device.
 This adds an interactive, and therefore memorable, element to the presentation, with no extra fuss.
 You might not always be able to bring your full VR setup to client presentations, but you always have room for a cardboard device.
-It assembles in seconds; after that you simply open the panorama on a smartphone and enable cardboard mode by tapping the glasses icon in the lower right hand corner of the screen.
+It assembles in seconds; after that, you simply open the panorama on a smartphone and enable cardboard mode by tapping the glasses icon in the lower right-hand corner of the screen.
 This gives your client a fully 360° experience of their project in seconds.

 They can easily view it on their phone and quickly get back to me with new ideas/changes without having to be on a computer which makes the process much faster.

 The construction phase